shirgo/Liver-and-Lesion_Segmentation_UNet/README.md

 ## Models Architecture
-All the models we implemented are based on the U-net [1] architecture and were trained from scratch, without any pre-training procedure.
+All the models were implemented are based on the U-net [1] architecture and were trained from scratch, without any pre-training procedure.

 1. End-to-end model based on a single slice